Time Warner profit beats estimates as subscription fees rise

-Revenue from Turner Broadcasting, the operator of channels such as CNN, TBS and TNT, rose 5 percent to $2.4 billion (1.50 billion pounds) in the third quarter.
+Revenue from Turner Broadcasting, the operator of channels such as CNN, TBS and TNT, rose 5 percent to $2.4 billion in the third quarter.

 Dish has blacked out several of Turner's networks, including CNN and the Cartoon Network.